 Welcome this is the first step on the journey to healing.

-Here are the basic relational needs, therapy can help with realigning the relationship to regain balance in any of these areas;
+Here are the basic relational needs, therapy can help with regaining balance in any of these areas;

 Security: Physical and emotional vulnerabilities are protected, honoured and preserved, The absence of actual or anticipated anger